-Ensure that each of the pupils has a copy of the Student Worksheet for recording their design process.
-They will also need the LEGO® MINDSTORMS® Education EV3 Core Set (one set for every two pupils is recommended).
+Ensure that each student has a copy of the Student Worksheet for recording their design process.
+They will also need the LEGO® MINDSTORMS® Education EV3 Core Set (one set for every two students is recommended).

 Other Materials Required (Optional)

 Use craft materials that you already have in your classroom to add another dimension to this activity.
 Some materials could be: